chromium/chromium/docs/transcripts/wuwt-e02-dchecks.md

-19:01 PETER: So some of the stuff that we have is we have something called crash keys, which are essentially, you can write a piece of string data, essentially - there's probably some other data types - and if you write those before you're running dump without crashing, or before you hit a CHECK, or before you hit a DCHECK, then those will be uploaded along the crash dump.
-And if you talk to someone who knows where to find them, you can basically go in under a crash report, and then under field product data, or something like that, you should be able to find your key-value pair.
+19:01 PETER: So some of the stuff that we have is we have something called crash keys, which are essentially, you can write a piece of string data, essentially - there's probably some other data types - and if you write those before you're running DumpWithoutCrashing, or before you hit a CHECK, or before you hit a DCHECK, then those will be uploaded along the crash dump.
+And if you talk to someone who knows where to find them, you can basically go in under a crash report, and then under Fields, Product data, or something like that, you should be able to find your key-value pair.
 And if you have information in there, you'll be able to look at it.
 The other thing that I like to do, which is probably the more obvious thing, is if you have somewhat of a